Table Pre-training: A Survey on Model Architectures, Pre-training Objectives, and Downstream Tasks

-We list three kinds of cell-level objectives as follows. \begin{itemize} \item Masking and recovery: Since a cell could have multiple value tokens, cell-level objectives slightly differ from the standard MLM.
-TUTA~\cite{wang2020tuta} uses a whole-cell masking strategy to capture relationships of neighboring cells.
-Cell Value Recovery (CVR) objective used in TaBERT~\cite{yin2020tabert} applies the span-based prediction objective to deal with multiple value tokens.
-In TCN~\cite{wang2021tcn}, each token represents each cell, so they randomly mask 10\% of table cells beforehand for recovery from the set of all cell values. \item Cloze: Cell-level cloze used in TUTA~\cite{wang2020tuta} samples cell strings based on the bi-tree structure as candidate choices, and at each blanked position, encourages the model to retrieve its corresponding cell string. \item Classifying cell corruption: TABBIE~\cite{iida2021tabbie} corrupts cells and predicts each cell either is the original cell or has been corrupted.
-They use two different corruption strategies, frequency-based cell sampling and intra-table cell swapping. \end{itemize}
+\textbf{Masking and recovery}: A table cell could correspond to one or multiple token(s) in the tabular sequence.
+Slightly different masking strategies were designed.
+TUTA used a whole-cell masking strategy to capture relationships of neighboring cells.
+Cell Value Recovery (CVR) objective used in TaBERT applied the span-based prediction objective to deal with multiple value tokens.
+In TCN, each token represented a cell, and 10\% of table cells were masked for recovery from the set of cell values.

+\textbf{Cell cloze}: TUTA sampled cell positions based on the bi-tree structure as candidate choices.
+At each sampled position, the model was encouraged to retrieve its corresponding cell string.